 About our Committee

 Our Chairman and Chief Flying Instructor is Mike Morrison, who flies a Ventus and has a Gold C badge.

-The Treasurer is Nick Norman, who has all three diamond badges and was formerly a training captain for Bristow helicopters.
+The Treasurer is Nick Norman, who has three Diamond badges and was formerly a training captain for Bristow helicopters.
 He shares the Ventus with Mike Morrison.

 Tug Master is Ian Carruthers, who flies an immaculate DG 400 motor glider.
 He has a Gold C badge with two Diamonds.

 Technical Officer is David Weekes.
 An active member of the Vintage Glider Club, he owns a Skylark 4 vintage glider.
 He has two Diamond badges, which he is keen to point out were both flown in a Skylark!

 Hangar Manager is Andy Farr, who admits to being hopeless at DIY but has been known to fill in potholes on the peri track, and go stargazing at Achlean.
-He has a Silver C badge and Gold height.
+He has a Silver C badge and Diamond height.

 Safety Officer and Winch Master is Peter Smith, who works offshore in the oil industry.
 Likes Cairngorm sausages and flying the Vega.
 Silver C badge, Gold height and duration.

 Our Team of Instructors